-Official languages of Tanzania are Swahili and English.
-In Zanzibar, Arabic is widely spoken, and in the mainland, there are many local languages of the Bantu group.
+The official languages of Tanzania are Swahili and English.
+In Zanzibar, Arabic is widely spoken, and on the mainland, there are many local languages of the Bantu group.

 The local currency is the Tanzanian Shilling (TZS).
 The domain is .tz and the country code is +255.

-9th December is the day, when Tanzanian people enjoy the ending of British Empire in Tanganyika in 1961.
-It is National Day of Tanzania, a day when the citizens living in Tanzania symbolize their freedom with addresses, marches and flags.
+9th December is the day when Tanzanian people enjoy the ending of the British Empire in Tanganyika in 1961.
+It is National Day of Tanzania, a day when the citizens living in Tanzania symbolize their freedom with addresses, marches, and flags.

-Nsima also called as ugali is a kind of cornmeal porridge prepared in Africa.
-Nsima is most of the times prepared from other flours, such as millet or sorghum flour, and is sometimes mixed with cassava flour.
-It is cooked in boiling water or milk until it becomes a stiff or firm dough like consistency.
+Nsima also called ugali is a kind of cornmeal porridge prepared in Africa.
+Nsima is most of the time prepared from other flours, such as millet or sorghum flour, and is sometimes mixed with cassava flour.
+It is cooked in boiling water or milk until it becomes a stiff or firm dough-like consistency.
 Ugali is culturally eaten with hands and is the major common dish in Tanzania.

 |Official name(s)||United Republic of Tanzania|

 |Regional location||Eastern Africa, bordering the Indian Ocean, between Kenya and Mozambique|

 |Country name etymology||"Land of Tanganyika and Zanzibar"|